QualiSystems/cloudshell-orch-sandbox/SandboxOrchestration_specs/save & restore standard.md

 override | bool | No | specify whether the snapshot should be overriden in case it already exists

 #### Command Output
-None, In case of error print the error message to the output console.
+None.
+In case of error, the error message will be printed to the output console.

 #### Repository:
-Any repository can be used to save the snapshot details, the specifications below present a simple file server repository.
+Any repository can be used to save the snapshot details.
+The specifications below present a simple file server repository as an example.
 However, an ftp server or any other key-value repository can be used.

-Note that the repository does not store the resource snapshots and backups, each resource saves its own data separately, the repository  only stores the results that the resources return so that later when feeding them back with that same result they will be able to restore their state.
+Note that the repository does not store the resource snapshots and backups.
+Each resource saves its own data separately.
+The repository only stores the results that the resources returns.
+The repository will feed the data back upon restore.

 Hierarchy | Content
 --- | ---
-[blueprint name] + [sand box start date] + [owner] | Root folder for all the snapshots of a sandbox f.e: blueprint 2016-07-12 14:35:00 meni.b
+[blueprint name] + [sand box start date] + [owner] | Root folder for all the snapshots of a sandbox i.e: blueprint 2016-07-12 14:35:00 meni.b
 / snapshots | list of snapshots
 / snapshots / [snapshot ID] | the location of a specific snapshot, the snapshot ID will be the unique identifier of the snapshot
 / snapshots / [snapshot ID] / metadata.json | a configuration file that includes general information about that snapshot